Pro Swing Inc v Elta Golf Inc: Background

-Pro Swing is an American company that sells golf equipment under the "trident" trade-mark.
+Pro Swing is an American company that sells golf equipment under the "trident" trademark.
 Elta Golf is an Ontario company that sells golf equipment that includes products with a trade-mark similar to that of the "trident".

 Pro Swing sued for trade-mark infringement in Ohio.
 A settlement was reached which ordered Elta Golf to refrain from selling any products with the trident logo.

 In 2002, Pro Swing filed to an Ohio court for contempt of court for Elta's breach of the settlement.
 The court granted the order.
 Pro Swing then filed in the Ontario Superior Court of Justice for enforcement of the order.

-The motions judge found that the non-monetary order was valid, but found certain parts duplicative and had them severed from the order.
+The motions judge found that the non-monetary order was valid but found certain parts duplicative and had them severed from the order.

 On appeal to the Court of Appeal for Ontario, the court found the order was unenforceable due to ambiguity in the order regarding its scope of application.